Scouts Guide to the Zombie Apocalypse: Release

 In July 2015, Paramount announced that it had struck a deal with AMC Entertainment and Cineplex Entertainment to make Scouts Guide and Paranormal Activity: The Ghost Dimension available digitally, 17 days after they dropped below 300 theaters, as part of a larger experiment, and asked other theaters to join in.
 In return, Paramount would share an undisclosed portion of proceeds of the VOD revenues.
 Per industry sources, Paramount gave participating exhibitors an estimated 2 to 4 percent share of the studio's digital revenue made between the time the film dropped below 300 theaters and 90 days after its opening date.
-Participants in Paramount's formula include AMC, Canada's Cineplex, National Amusements, and Alamo Drafthouse.
-But many circuits, including Regal Cinema, Cinemark, and Carmike, rejected Paramount's offer to release in VOD.
-This meant that both films would only go out in roughly 1,350 North American theaters when opening on October 23 and 30—compared to 2,883 theaters for Paranormal Activity: The Marked Ones and well north of 3,000 theaters for each of the previous three PA installments.
-The impetus for Paramount's experimentation with this approach, with these two-younger demographic genre movies—which many have deemed box office failures—is the theatrical failure of MGM's Hot Tub Time Machine 2.
+Participants in Paramount's formula included AMC, Canada's Cineplex, National Amusements, and Alamo Drafthouse.
+But many circuits, including Regal Cinema, Cinemark, and Carmike, rejected Paramount's offer to release by VOD.
+This meant that both films would only go out in roughly 1,350 North American theaters when opening on October 23 and 30—compared to 2,883 theaters for Paranormal Activity: The Marked Ones and substantially more than the 3,000 theaters for each of the previous three PA installments.
+The impetus for Paramount's experimentation with this approach, with these two younger-demographic genre movies—which many have deemed box office failures—was the theatrical failure of MGM's Hot Tub Time Machine 2.
 Rob Moore, vice chairman of Paramount Pictures, said: "There is no question that we are going to do less theatrically, but I believe we will make it up digitally.
 This is about the long-term health of the business, so there is not this long period of time when a consumer can't watch a movie."